Selected World Bank Achievements in Afghanistan

 Rural Enterprise: Since its inception, the Afghanistan Rural Enterprise Development Project (AREDP) has mobilized 41,800 rural poor—almost half of whom are women—in 3,500 village Savings Groups (SGs), which have collectively saved over $1.5 million.
 Federated in 35 Village Savings & Loans Associations (VSLAs), they have issued over 10,400 loans to SG members with a repayment rate of about 95 percent.

 On average each VSLA has $3,300 as loan-able capital which will be further boosted with a seed grant injection in the coming months.
 This improves access to finance for group members who cannot access such funds from commercial banks or microfinance institutions.
-AREDP also works towards strengthening market linkages and value chains for rural enterprises by providing technical support to over 450 Enterprise Groups (58 percent women) and 150 Small and Medium Enterprises that have been selected for their potential as key drivers of rural employment and income generation.
+AREDP also works towards strengthening market linkages and value chains for rural enterprises by providing technical support to over 1,345, Enterprise Groups (63 percent female) and 256 (13 percent female) Small Medium Enterprises (SMEs) that have been selected for their potential as key drivers of rural employment and income generation.
 A total of 6 Provincial Situations Analysis (PSA) are completed and ten PSAs are underway.
 AREDP uses Community Development Councils as an entry point into communities and is currently working in 20 districts of five provinces: Parwan, Bamyan, Nangarhar, Balkh, and Herat.

 Telecommunications: The Afghanistan Information and Communication Technology Sector Development Project is helping expand telecommunications connectivity, giving Afghans greater access to telephone and Internet services.
 It supports the Government’s use of mobile technologies to improve public service delivery in strategic sectors in Afghanistan.
 The project will train 1,500 young Afghans to develop IT skills and improve their employability by March 2015.
 Implementation of three contracts for the installation and commissioning of approximately 1,000 kilometers of fiber optic cables; and one contract for the establishment of a shared government mobile services delivery platform has taken off.
-Optical fiber cable construction is progressing; about 50 kilometers of ducting has been completed.
+Optical fiber cable construction is progressing; about 200 kilometers of ducting has been completed.
 The Ministry of Communications and IT adopted an open access policy for the national backbone network, ensuring non-discriminatory access to wholesale internet bandwidth for all firms.
 Some 450 Afghans have been trained under the IT skills development program.
 The first round of the Innovation Support Program awarded 11 local innovators for their ideas on how mobile technologies could help address nine challenges in various sectors including agriculture, education, and health.